 JAP4020 – Methods and Data Collection in Japanese studies

+This course is designed for students who have taken JAP4010, selected a topic of the master’s thesis and have been assigned a supervisor (JAP4010).
 In this course you study different methodologies, choose the methods that are most suitable for your MA thesis, and collect some of the sources or data on which your MA thesis will be based.
 This is done individually, in close consultation with your supervisor.

 Depending on your specific topic of research, data may be collected from, for instance: